A fifth of people in the UK say they are lonely. That’s more than 10 million of us at any one time.

 At Scalesceugh Hall, we are very aware of the potential harm loneliness can cause, especially with co-founder Dr Anita Herdeiro being an experienced GP.

 The condition was at the very heart of the decision to create a vibrant community, which would encourage social interaction and the forging of new friendships.

-The lockdown reaffirmed the commitment to community lifestyle living, as homeowners have been fortunate enough to be able to take walks in the vast grounds, and thus keep in touch with their neighbours.
+The previous and current lockdown reaffirmed the commitment to community lifestyle living, as homeowners have been fortunate enough to be able to take walks in the vast grounds, and thus keep in touch with their neighbours.
 But not everyone is so lucky.